How DataRupee screens and ranks stocks

 FinBERT is a BERT-based transformer fine-tuned on financial text.
 It reads news headlines for each stock and assigns a sentiment score — adding a news signal layer that pure technical models miss.

-Every pick is evaluated 5 trading days after publication and the result is published publicly.
-You can see the full unfiltered track record — every pick ever made, every outcome — on the Track Record page.
+Every signal is evaluated 5 trading days after publication and the result is published publicly.
+You can see the full unfiltered track record — every signal ever generated, every outcome — on the Track Record page.
+Past performance does not guarantee future results.

-No. AI-Stock is not a SEBI-registered research analyst or investment advisor.
-The picks are informational research signals only and do not constitute investment advice.
-Always consult a registered advisor before investing.
+No. DataRupee is not registered with SEBI as a Research Analyst under SEBI (Research Analysts) Regulations, 2014, or as an Investment Adviser under SEBI (Investment Advisers) Regulations, 2013.
+All signals are informational research outputs only and do not constitute investment advice.
+Always consult a SEBI-registered adviser before investing.

 Risk disclaimer